 Need to Know

-- WiFi is available in the hotel rooms and is free of charge.
+- WiFi is available in all areas and is free of charge.

 - You haven't added any cots.

 Credit cards accepted